ska-telescope/ska-oso-pht-ui/docs/src/userGuide/PMT/PanelDecision.rst

    :height: 4ex
    :alt: Add proposal button

+.. |submitico| image:: /images/submiticon.png
+   :height: 4ex
+   :alt: Add proposal button

 Key Information and Actions
 ===========================
 - Click on the arrow on each card to display review and decision details as shown in :numref:`Figure %s <paneldecison2>`.
 - As a review chair, click on the |ico1| to exclude a review from the overall score for the proposal.
+This will change the score and update the rank.
 - The score is the average of all the individual review ranks.
-- The rank is based on the score such that if a a proposal is 4.5 and another is 5, the 5 is ranked as 1.
+- The rank is based on the score such that if a proposal is 4.5 and another is 5, the 5 is ranked as 1 and 4.5 as 2.
+- Click on the recommendation drop-down to `Accept`, `reject` or `Accept With Revision`.
+- Click on the |submitico| icon next to this field to submit the recommendation.
+Once the recommendation is submitted, the status will update to `Decided`.

 .. _paneldecison2: